litereplica/xrc4/README.md

 With this we end up with (theoretically) the maximum of 2^2080 unique keystreams (if my calculation is not wrong: 256 bytes * 8 bits + 32 bits from the counter)

-Off course we can use a smaller length nounce.
+Of course we can use a smaller length nounce.

 For a 8 bytes nounce we have 2^96 unique keystreams.

 ## Third proposal change

-The use of co-primes of 256, so after 256 iterations of the loop, the value `i` (incremented by co-prime on every iteration) has taken on all possible values from 0 to 255.
+The use of co-primes of 256, so after 256 iterations of the loop the value `i` (incremented by co-prime on every iteration) has taken on all possible values from 0 to 255.

 So instead of:

     i = (i + 1) & 255;

-We will use:
+We use:

     i = (i + increment) & 255;